vgs-samples/vgs-collect-show-react-native-demo/README.md

 - **VGSTextFieldManager** exports *VGSTextfields* declared in *VGSCardTextFieldManager* into React Native code.

+- **VGSCardLabelManager.swift** class that works as wrapper on native VGSShow UI elements.
+All Labels are initialized and configured there.

+- **VGSCardLabelManager.m** exports *VGSShowLabels* declared in *VGSCardLabelManager.swift* into React Native code.

 - **AwesomeProject-Bridging-Header.h** bridging header used to make available Objective C classes in Swift classes.